aryasenna/InvenGlove/README.md

 An initial prototype of a data glove system for Virtual Assembly.

 InvenGlove captures hand motion and finger flex respectively using Inertial Measurement Unit (IMU)  and flex sensors.
-The gloves is to be interfaced with a PC that runs an small program (InvenGlove Connector).
+The gloves is to be interfaced with a PC that runs a small program (InvenGlove Connector).
 This program interprets the sensors readings into object rotation, translation and zoom control inside Autodesk Inventor.

 Minimum hardware requirements (barebone):